GULibrarySandbox/intro-text-mining-analysis-old/content/3-Rights_permissions_licences.md

 > Note that if you plan on obtaining your data by scraping webpages you may be inadvertently gathering personal information.

+Before undertaking research on existing datasets, be sure to read the terms and conditions of the use of the data,

 Here we will add a reference to the National Statement on the [Ethical Conduct in Human Research](https://www.nhmrc.gov.au/about-us/publications/national-statement-ethical-conduct-human-research-2007-updated-2018).
 The Griffith policy just points to this one anyway.

-Before undertaking research on existing datasets, be sure to read the terms and conditions of the use of the data, contact [Griffith research ethics](https://www.griffith.edu.au/research/research-services/research-ethics-integrity).
+### De-identifying data

+Where possible, you should remove personally identifying data from your data set before analysing and publishing it.
+This applies even where the information is not sensitive, unless the participants have given their informed consent to being identified in your study.

+{% capture text %}
+If you're unsure about your ethical obligations, contact [Griffith research ethics](https://www.griffith.edu.au/research/research-services/research-ethics-integrity).
+{% endcapture %}
+{% include alert.html text=text color="info" %}

 --